Bradley Wiggins: Controversy around therapeutic use exemptions

-The leaking of his personal medical history by a group of hackers called the Fancy Bear, in September 2016, raised questions about Wiggins's use of therapeutic use exemptions (TUEs), which allow athletes with certified medical conditions to take banned substances so as to allow them to compete with healthy athletes.
+The leaking of his personal medical history by a group of hackers called Fancy Bear, in September 2016, raised questions about Wiggins's use of therapeutic use exemptions (TUEs), which allow athletes with certified medical conditions to take otherwise banned substances so as to allow them to compete with healthy athletes.

 The leaked files show that he received six TUEs during his career for substances which are otherwise banned by WADA.
 In 2008, he was granted TUEs for salbutamol (which has since been legalised), formoterol and budesonide to treat asthma.
 Wiggins later received three intramuscular injections of the drug triamcinolone, a powerful corticosteroid.
 Triamcinolone is a banned substance because it allows riders to lose weight while maintaining power.
 The injections were administered to treat hayfever shortly before the 2011 and 2012 Tour de France races, and the 2013 Giro d'Italia.

 Dr. Jeroen Swart, the South Africa-based exercise physiologist who oversaw Chris Froome's independent physiological testing, has suggested that the 2012 injection of triamcinolone ahead of Wiggins's historic Tour de France victory may have been administered as a preventive measure, rather than to treat existing symptoms, even though it is not a first-line therapy.

 Whilst the use of banned performance-enhancing substances under TUEs is permitted by the sporting authorities provided the exemption was granted in terms of the WADA rules, questions have been raised about the in-competition use of such drugs.
 Dr Jeroen Swart questioned the choice of medication, the timing of the injections, the presence of disgraced doctor Geert Leinders on Wiggins's team at the time, and the fact that Wiggins said in his 2012 autobiography My Time that he had only ever received injections for immunisations and some drips.